Section 269SU of Income Tax Act 1961

 Modes of Payment under rule 119AA

-Since B2B businesses deal with large payment amounts, they generally use other electronic modes of payment such as NEFT or RTGS.
-The above prescribed electronic modes which have maximum limits, makes it practically impossible for persons carrying B2B businesses, to use it.
-If implemented as mandated by the Section 269SU of Income Tax Act, 1961, they would serve no or extremely little purpose for those businesses.
+Since B2B businesses deal with large payment amounts, they generally use other electronic modes of payment, such as NEFT or RTGS.
+The above-prescribed electronic modes, which have maximum limits, make it practically impossible for persons carrying B2B businesses to use them.
+If implemented as mandated by Section 269SU of the Income Tax Act, 1961, they would serve no or extremely little purpose for those businesses.
 It would also cause administrative inconvenience and impose additional costs for the business.
-Not implementing this may also lead to payment of unnecessary penalty under section 271DB.
+Not implementing this may also lead to the payment of unnecessary penalties under section 271DB.
 It also must, to file the income tax returns before the notified due date or face issues.

 However, keeping all these constraints in mind, the Central Board of Direct Taxes released a circular (Circular No. 12/2020) dated 20th May 2020, clarifying that the provisions of section 269SU of Income Tax Act shall not be applicable to those who satisfy the following conditions:

-(i) Persons having only B2B transactions (no transaction with retail consumer); and
+(i) Persons having only B2B transactions (no transaction with retail consumers); and

 (ii) If at least 95% of total amounts received during the previous year for sales, turnover or gross receipts are received by any mode other than cash.